| |

 for their survival.

-sections, the impact of the crisis was significant in
+or disadvantaged sections, the impact of the crisis

-the case of women and youth.
-Women were affected not
+was significant in the case of women and youth.
+Women

-in the case of low value added, labour intensive processing.
+employment, especially in the case of low value added,

-And with unemployment and underemployment on the rise,
+and underemployment on the rise, new entrants into

 These trends in Asia are of significance because at